-The ethnic background of Cleopatra, the famed queen of Ancient Egypt, has been a persistent topic of conversation for years.
+The recent “blackwashing” of Cleopatra, the famed queen of Ancient Egypt, by the Netflix documentary has reignited the debate about her ethnic background.
 Despite the fact that she ruled over Egypt, Cleopatra was Greek.

 Cleopatra VII Philopater ruled over Ancient Egypt from 51 to 30 BC and was the last ruler of the Ptolemaic Kingdom in Egypt.
 After her death, the Roman Empire took control of the country.